dmoneybags/project-2-fetch/README.md

 ## Screenshot
 ![Fetch Login](<assets/Fetch Login.PNG>)
 ## Description
 Thank you for your interest in Fetch!
-A new social platform that allows and encourages developers, programmers and all sorts of coding enthusiasts to post and share code!.
+A new social platform that allows and encourages developers, programmers, and all sorts of coding enthusiasts, to post and share code!.
 Create/manage your profile, post code, follow others, and like other coder posts.
 <h4>This full stack application utilizes</h4> <li>Node.js</li> <li>Express.js</li> <li>PostgreSQL</li> <li>Sequelize ORM</li> <li>Handlebars.js</li>

 ## Installation